Ross exits as Hibernian head coach

 Last updated on .From the section Hibernian

-Jack Ross has left his role as Hibernian manager just over a week before he was due to lead them out in the Scottish League Cup final.
+Hibernian have sacked manager Jack Ross just over a week before he was due to lead them out in the Scottish League Cup final.

 The 45-year-old's exit comes after Wednesday's 1-0 defeat by Livingston left his side with one league win in nine games.